What Does it Mean to be a Spiritual Person?By Dr. Margaret Paul

 You practice yoga and meditate every day.
 Does this mean you are a spiritual person?

 You belong to spiritual group and are devoted to following the teachings of the group.
 Does this mean you are a spiritual person?

 What, then, does it mean to be a spiritual person?

-Being a spiritual person is synonymous with being a person whose highest priority is to be loving to oneself and others.
-A spiritual person cares about people, animals, and the planet.
+Being a spiritual person is synonymous with being a person whose highest priority is to be loving to yourself and others.
+A spiritual person cares about people, animals and the planet, and strives to be a kind person.
 A spiritual person knows that we are all One, and consciously attempts to honor this Oneness.
-A spiritual person is a kind person.

-So, you can go to church every Sunday and say your prayers every day, without caring about loving yourself, others and the planet.
+You can go to church every Sunday and say your prayers every day, without caring about being kind and loving to yourself, others and to the planet.
 You can practice yoga and meditate every day without being conscious of what is loving and what is not loving in your thoughts and actions.
 You can belong to a spiritual group and devotedly follow the teachings, yet still be judgmental toward yourself and others in your daily life.

 There are many people who do not practice a religion, who do not meditate, pray or belong to any group, who are very spiritual people.
 These people naturally do caring things for others.
 They think about how they can help.
 Their thoughts are kind rather than judgmental toward themselves and toward others.
 When you look at them, you see kindness in their eyes.